-The history of Prague Old Town can be traced back to the medieval settlements that provided the very foundations for the Prague we know today.
-Records dating back to 1100 show that markets were held along the banks of the Vltava, but it would have to wait until the town’s subsequent expansion – during a time of booming prosperity in the 14th century – to earn the name we know it as today: Staré Město – Old Town.
+The history of Prague's Old Town can be traced back to the medieval settlements that provided the very foundations for the Prague we know today.
+Records dating back to 1100 show that markets were held along the banks of the Vltava, but it would have to wait until the town’s subsequent expansion – during a time of booming prosperity in the 14th century – to earn the name we know it today: Staré Město – Old Town.
 Some six centuries later, the medieval origins can still be tracked through its network of cobbled lanes, spreading out from its ancient heart, the Old Town Square.
-Taking this bustling hub as our starting point, this is a guide to losing yourself in Prague’s culture and history – from the Prague National Gallery at Kinský Palace, to the Clementinum, via St Nicholas Church and the Church of Our Lady Before Tyn.
+Taking this bustling hub as our starting point, this is a guide to losing yourself in Prague’s culture and history – from the Prague National Gallery at Kinský Palace to the Clementinum, via St Nicholas Church and the Church of Our Lady Before Tyn.

 This church, not to be confused with the other St Nicholas church in the Lesser Town, was completed in 1735 and its high Baroque style retains the capacity to impress.
 Featuring stucco work by Bernardo Spinetti and paintings by Petr Assamo depicting the lives of St Nicholas and St Benedict, there’s plenty to discover within its walls as well.
 The huge chandelier, the church’s focal point, was a gift from Tsar Nicholas II.

 Still on the Old Town Square, this striking pink and white Rococo building was originally built for the Golz family, though it was later partially used during the 19th century as a schoolhouse, frequented by a young Franz Kafka.
 Today, the curriculum is strictly art-based – it houses a wing of the Prague National Gallery – with permanent exhibitions displaying the gallery’s Asian art collection.